Kevin-JHG/Group5-Rapid-Reservation/Documentation/UserStories.md

   -	Acceptance Criteria:
     -	The system should provide a confirmation screen showing the reserved table, time, and a summary of the placed order.
     -	The confirmation should be messaged to the customer.
+##	Handling Large Party Reservations
+  -	As a customer, I want to make a reservation for a large group of people, so I can ensure that enough tables are available for my entire party.
+  -	Acceptance Criteria:
+    -	The system should allow the customer to select a party size larger than the standard seating arrangement and automatically suggest available combinations of tables that can accommodate the group.
+    -	The system should display whether multiple tables will be required and offer an option to confirm seating arrangements for the party.

 # Staff User Stories
 ##	View Reservations